Sanjna7046/DSA_Learning/Sorting/InsertionSort.md

 ## Definition

 Insertion Sort is a simple comparison-based sorting algorithm that builds the final sorted array one element at a time.
 It picks one element from the unsorted part and inserts it into its correct position in the sorted part.
+Example "Insertion Sort works like sorting playing cards in your hand.
+Each new card is inserted into the correct position among the cards you've already sorted."

 ## Algorithm